 Stage 2 of mesothelioma cancer is the second of four stages.
-Although the cancer is still localized at this point, unlike Stage 1, it has begun to spread from the origination of the tumor.
+The cancer is still localized at this point, but unlike Stage 1, it has begun to spread from the origination of the tumor.

 Over $30 billion is currently available in asbestos trust funds for victims of mesothelioma.
 If you’ve been affected by mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
-We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.
+We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Stage 2 Symptoms

 Patients with other types of mesothelioma, such as pericardial, may experience a combination of all of the above along with sweating and fevers.
 As the stages increase, these symptoms become more pronounced.

 Mesothelioma symptoms mimic the common cold and/or flu, so it’s imperative to be proactive instead of assuming that your ailments aren’t dangerous.

 Stage 2 Mesothelioma Treatments

-Extrapleural pneumonectomy or pleurectomy/decortication are typically advised by physicians during Stage 2 as it helps doctors to more effectively remove the tumor from the lungs.
+Extrapleural pneumonectomy or pleurectomy/decortication are typically advised by physicians during Stage 2, as it helps doctors to more effectively remove the tumor from the lungs.

 Along with surgery, chemotherapy or radiation therapy usually follows in order to kill any lingering cancerous cells that were not eliminated via surgery.